pradumana/Naturaldsl/README.md

 ## **Contact**

-For more information or questions, please contact us at:
+For more information or questions, please contact me at:

 **Email**: prdmn.shrm@gmail.com